callermann/Ender-Pro3-422-Config/README.md

 The bootloader which handles flashing new firmware on this board remembers the last filename you used.

 Therefore, to flash the compiled firmware binary onto the board you must give the "`firmware.bin`" file on the SD card a unique name, different from the name of the previous firmware file, or you will be greeted with a blank screen on the next boot.

+## Build notes from Chris

+This build enables the BLTouch sensor for Bilinear bed leveling.